What is SOFR?

 Additionally, in summer 2018 there have been several

-issuances of Sofr backed securities, also instruments created
+issuances of SOFR backed securities, also instruments

-World Bank and Credit Suisse.
+issuances from the World Bank and Credit Suisse.

 A spokesperson for Fannie Mae told IFLR that investors

 and dealers have already expedited operational readiness for

 "The issuance helped to demonstrate market interest in